argodev/studies/ot_survey/OT_Class_08_Manuscript.md

 What a change in outlook!
 We see words like “better” and “enjoyment” and “from the hand of God” and “knowledge” and “joy.”
 A long way from “vanity” and “striving after the wind.”
 What’s changed?
 Same facts, same life.
 But now a new perspective because now this is life with God.

 Let’s read __verse 24__ again.
 “There is nothing better for a person than that he should eat and drink and find enjoyment in his toil.
 This also, I saw, is from the hand of God.”
 Notice he says that the best thing a man can do is to eat and drink and enjoy his work.
 I thought he just said that all that was vanity.
 Why does he now _recommend_ work?
 How can he say there can be, and ought to be, satisfaction and joy in all of life?
 That’s what “eat and drink” means.
 It’s a metaphor to mean “everything one does,” for eating and drinking are the base of all activities.
 So you should live life, and be happy, and actually enjoy the labor of your hands.
 Can that really be what he’s saying?
 What’s the catch?
 Well the catch is in the rest of the verse.
 “This also, I saw, is from the hand of God.”
-Solomon has seen many things in chapters 1 and 2.
+The author has seen many things in chapters 1 and 2.
 But there is one other thing he has seen.
 That “eating and drinking,”--that is to say--“the living of life” _comes from the hand of God_.
 Well, this changes _everything_!

-Before (that is, 1:1 through 2:23) Solomon looked at life through the lens of the natural man.
+Before (that is, 1:1 through 2:23) the author looked at life through the lens of the natural man.
 And we can understand this.
 He was simply reporting what he’d seen.
 And when that was the only information-gathering instrument used, his conclusions were sound, though pessimistic.
 But, once he remembered the _Creator_, life then took on a different origin, purpose, means, and end.
 How can what was vanity now have meaning?
 Well, it’s because the origin of every activity one undertakes is from the very hand of an eternal and meaningful God.
 The only way something temporal, like our lives, can ever have eternal significance is if an eternal God orders them.
 Because He is a purposeful God who never does anything without reason or cause.

 In __verse 25__ we’re asked a rhetorical question to back up this claim: “For apart from him who can eat or who can have enjoyment?”
 Now, everyone eats, and many people find enjoyment without God.
 Just read Psalm 73.
 But it’s only the fleeting, vain enjoyment of the first verses of chapter 2.
 It’s passing, like a vapor.
 It will soon be gone.
 It has no weight; no significance.
 Unless…it’s from God[^3].